matthew-beisser/testing-automation-pipeline-3/docs/design.md

 **- Outstanding Questions**

 - How can I run target extraction manually on a single pcap file?
 - What are the outputs, how many are there, and how are they used in reporting?
+(Mehdi Chaouqi)

 ### Existing Data Collection